 Skip to main content

-Galtea’s Conversation Simulator allows you to test your conversational AI products by simulating realistic user interactions.
-The recommended way to integrate your AI is via the Agent interface and the simulation agent wrapper.
-This guide walks you through implementing your agent, configuring scenarios, and running a complete simulation.
+Galtea’s Conversation Simulator allows you to test your AI products — chatbots, assistants, and agents — by simulating realistic multi-turn user interactions.
+This guide walks you through integrating your agent and running simulations using Behavior Tests.

 1